 By enabling nitric oxide production, facilitating protein synthesis, and optimizing branched-chain amino acid utilization, Citrulline Malate will help you achieve greater gains in strength and building lean muscle mass.
 More strength means lifting heavier and increasing your overall competitiveness at the box.

 According to the Clinical Studies, 5-8g of Citrulline Malate should be supplemented 30 minutes before your WOD to enhance sports performance, endurance, and recovery.
 We recommend Swolverine Citrulline Malate since it contains the clinical dose of 5g per serving, and has 100 servings.

 Most of the other Citrulline Malate products on the market are under-dosed, contain fillers, and cheap additives, and only contain a fraction of the amount you actually need to improve your performance.

 The Best Supplement For CrossFit: The Takeaway

-The clinical evidence suggests that Citrulline Malate proves to be, not only a good supplement for CrossFit but the best supplement for CrossFit.
+The clinical evidence suggests that Citrulline Malate proves to be, not only a good supplement for Crossfitters but the best supplement for endurance athletes.
 Through its ability to increase strength, enhance endurance, and optimize post-workout recovery and soreness, there's never been a better supplement to help in every aspect of your training.
 If you want to gain an athletic edge over your competition, lift heavier clock faster WOD times, and train harder with less muscle fatigue and soreness then you need to add Citrulline Malate to your pre-workout regimen.